What is the IB diploma?

 Since launching our IB Diploma Programme, our alumni have gone on to study at a range of different higher education institutions around the world.
 The IB Diploma is globally recognised and easily converted to allow students to apply to university programs across the world.
 During the past three years, our alumni have studied at institutions such as Cornell University, the UNSW, Maastricht University, the University of British Columbia and La Sorbonne.

 Current LCS Students

-Reorientation to study the IB diploma program in Year 11 and 12
+Reorientation to study the IB diploma programme in Year 11 and 12

 Students have the opportunity to obtain a bilingual diploma in French and English or, depending on their command of the French language, can choose to study French at a beginner or intermediate level, instead.
-Like the program itself, the French can be adapted to suit the needs of each student, resulting in a program accessible and open to all.
+Like the programme itself, the French level can be adapted to suit the needs of each student, resulting in a programme accessible and open to all.